 And it is a workout that you can do too!

 Brady isn’t keeping his methods — which have made him faster as he has gotten older — to himself.
 He and Guerrero joined forces to set up TB12 Sports Therapy Center in Foxborough, Massachusetts.
-Just glimpsing at the website can make someone feel inspired and incredibly out of shape all at the same time.
+Just a glimpse at the website can make someone feel inspired and incredibly out of shape all at the same time.

-Well, that is ONE of his workouts
+Well, that is one of his workouts

 Because how can one be a super-human quarterback without a plethora of help staying in super-human shape?
 In addition to working with Guerrero during the NFL season, Brady has help from well-known personal trainer Gunnar Peterson in the off-season.
 Not surprisingly, Brady’s off-season workout regimen is every bit as intense as his mid-season procedure, with a high-intensity interval training and circuit training plan put together by Peterson.
 The trainer has called Brady a “year-round guy.
 No wasted movement.
 No plays off.
 No days off.”

-Just go ahead and print that on some gym t-shirts already.
+Just go ahead and print that on some gym T-shirts already.

-So naturally, booze is a no-no …
+Naturally, booze is a no-no …

 Anyone as devoted to a healthy lifestyle as Brady is more than likely not going to guzzle cocktails anytime soon.
 Not just because of the liquid calories, but because of alcohol’s negative effects on the body.
-As InsideTracker.com explains, alcohol impairs muscle growth and makes it harder for muscles to recover.
-(Which basically goes against Brady’s whole muscle pliability training thing.)
+As InsideTracker.com explains, alcohol impairs muscle growth and makes it harder for muscles to recover (which basically goes against Brady’s whole muscle pliability training thing).

 … as are tomatoes

 Campbell admitted in his interview with the Globe that a tomato or two might sneak onto Brady’s plate.
 But the vast majority of the time, the fruit is omitted because of its inflammatory properties.
-Nightshades — a group of healthy plants including red and green peppers and, yes, tomatoes — contain solanine, which can encourage arthritic pain and the growth of tumors.
-If Brady wants to be playing football in his 40s, keeping the nightshades at bay is an excellent call.
+Nightshades — a group of healthy plants including red and green peppers and, yes, tomatoes — contain solanine, which reportedly can encourage arthritic pain and the growth of tumors.
+If Brady wants to be playing football well into his 40s, keeping the nightshades at bay is an excellent call.